I have made changes to my Inbox View but also want to have these changes in all my other folders.

 Do I have to change them one by one?

-Outlook 2010, Outlook 2013 and Outlook 2016 have a feature called “Apply Current View to Other Mail Folders” which allows you to copy the View of a folder to another folder without needing to make a View template first.
+Outlook has a feature called “Apply Current View to Other Mail Folders” which allows you to copy the View of a folder to another folder without needing to make a View template first as explained further below.

 You can access this feature via;